tripercy/pka-interdisciplinary-base/backend/README.md

 ## Getting Started

+Create your environment file using the file template in `environment.example` with the name `.env`.

 First, setup the environment with poetry:

 > **_Note:_** This step is not needed if you are using the dev-container.